Ultimate Road Trip from Barcelona to Seville

 Plaza del Pópulo, Baeza

-This journey to Seville is quite comprehensive, however, allow an additional two days for the journey back to enjoy more along your route.
-Head east away from Seville and visit the ancient towns of Baeza and Úbeda in the province of Jaen.
-These towns are recognized as UNESCO World Heritage Sites for their beautiful displays of Italian Renaissance architecture and are also famous for olive oil production.
+This journey to Seville is comprehensive; however, allow an additional two days for the return to enjoy more along the way.
+Head east away from Seville and visit the ancient towns of Baeza and Úbeda in the province of Jaén.

 Catedral de Baeza